ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

   .. versionadded:: 2.17

   You can set the value of the ``context`` key to a dict of custom content.
 This allows you to provide additional context in the argument spec.
+The content provided is not validated or utilized by the core engine.

   Example: